cfpb/design-system/docs/components/helper-text.md

           </label>

           <input class="a-text-input" type="text" id="helper-example">
-        variation_description: Use inline helper text to indicate whether a field is optional.
+        variation_description: Inline helper text appears directly after a label.
+Use it to indicate whether a field is optional.
 See the [behavior section](#behavior) for more information.
         variation_name: Inline helper text
         variation_specs: >-
           #### Inline helper text